-Thunder Canyon these days tends to be overshadowed by its tributaries Claustral and Ranon as access is more difficult, and the best parts of the canyon can be visited from the bottom.
+Thunder Canyon tends to be overshadowed by its tributaries Claustral and Ranon as access is more difficult, and the best part of the canyon can be visited from the bottom.

 Leave a car at the Claustral car park at MGA583847 just past Mt Bell.
 Walk (or drive) 2.5km west along Bells Line of Rd to Mt Charles.
-If you are driving, there is an open area on the right hand side just after the top of the hill to park at.
-Walk down Lightning Ridge to where it starts to drop steeply.
-We headed south a little early and ended up doing some hairy scrambling down ledges with a final handline into the creek at MGA584825.
-A little further east looks like an easy abseil followed by an easy slope into the creek.
-This may be what Jamieson recommends.
+If you are driving, there is an open area on the right hand side just after the top of the hill to park at, though visibility is poor.
+A better option may be to park earlier on the at MGA568845, near the 888 point, where the visibility is better.
+Either way, walk to Mt Charles.

-There is about 300m to the start of the canyon.
+The main canyon section starts downstream at MGA586825.
 There are a few options for the abseils.
-We did 20m from a tree down the falls to the left, and then 8m down the next section.
-Alternatively you could scramble down to the right and do about 20m from a tree.
+A good option is 20m from a tree down the falls to the left, and then 8m down the next section.
+The first person should check that the crack to the right is not blocked before pulling ropes.
+Alternatively scramble down the gully to the right (rope may be needed) and do about 20m from a tree.

-There is a very good section of high narrow canyon from here to the Claustral junction, about 300m long.
+There is a superb section of high narrow canyon from here to the Claustral junction, about 300m long.

 Scramble up the exit gully for about 20m and then traverse left under the cliff to Rainbow Ravine.
-Head up Rainbow Ravine.
+Do not continue up the initial exit gully, as it becomes steeper and more dangerous.
+A yellow and black sign points the way to stop you going too far up.
+Follow narrow ledges around to Rainbow Ravine and head upstream.
 There are a few tricky scrambles, and some wades (for those who carry dry socks or shoes).

 - Difficulty: M